Convert Tablespoons of Flour to Kilograms

 How to Convert Tablespoons of Flour to Kilograms

-To convert a tablespoon measurement to a kilogram measurement, divide the flour by the conversion ratio.
-One kilogram of flour is equal to 128 tablespoons, so use this simple formula to convert:
+Since one kilogram of flour is equal to 128 tablespoons, you can use this simple formula to convert:

-The flour in kilograms is equal to the tablespoons divided by 128.
+The flour in kilograms is equal to the flour in tablespoons divided by 128.